OR WAIT null SECS

 Other major regulatory requirements are maintaining a high level of data integrity and the full investigation and correction of GMP deviations and product failures.

-With the transition from small-molecule pharmaceuticals to high value, large-molecule biological products, the cost of product rejection has grown enormously.
+With the transition from small-molecule pharmaceuticals to high-value, large-molecule biological products, the cost of product rejection has grown enormously.
 A greater level of in-process monitoring and control with analytical results collected continuously, analyzed statistically, and communicated to the operators and their supervisors in the aseptic processing area is critical to improve quality and reduce costs.
-In-process measurements must be collected via sensors, preferably with wireless communication, without human intervention that are the major source of microbial contamination.
-The overall goal of analytical technologies is to build a manufacturing management (enterprise) system, based on in-process monitoring data, to prevent product failure, and optimize the multiple inputs into aseptic processing.
+In-process measurements must be collected via sensors, preferably with wireless communication, without human interventions that are the major source of microbial contamination.
+The overall goal of analytical technologies is to build a manufacturing management (enterprise) system, based on in-process monitoring data, to prevent product failure and optimize the multiple inputs into aseptic processing.
 Perhaps in the future in-process monitoring may begin to replace finished product testing for product release.

-Tony Cundell, PhD is the principal consultant at Microbiological Consulting, LLC.
+Tony Cundell, PhD, is the principal consultant at Microbiological Consulting, LLC.